miklevin/MikeLev.in/_posts/2025-04-04-colab-vs-local-jupyter.md

 > while this is the research prompt itself that I end up using.
 I'm going from
 > Gemini 2.5 Experimental to Gemini Deep Research.

-Okay, here is a draft for a Deep Research prompt designed to investigate the best notebook environment for your described scenario:
+**Gemini 2.5 Experimental**: Okay, here is a draft for a Deep Research prompt designed to investigate the best notebook environment for your described scenario:

 ---